ibm-cloud-docs/watson-assistant/backup-data.md

 Set up the following environment variable before you run the auto-retrain-all job:

-1. Set the `AUTO_RETRAIN` environment variable to `false` to disable any existing the auto-retrain-all job:
+1. Set the `AUTO_RETRAIN` environment variable to `false` to disable any existing auto-retrain-all job:

     ```bash
       export AUTO_RETRAIN="false"
     ```
     {: codeblock}

 1. To set up the `BATCH_RETRAIN_ALL_SIZE` environment variable, you multiply the number of available training replicas, `CLU_TRAINING_REPLICAS`, with `2` based on the assumption that each model takes approximately `~30 seconds` to train a model.
-Use the following command to set `BATCH_RETRAIN_ALL_SIZE`:
+Use the following command to set up `BATCH_RETRAIN_ALL_SIZE`:

     ```bash
       export BATCH_RETRAIN_ALL_SIZE=$(($(oc get deploy ${INSTANCE}-clu-training --template='{{index .spec.replicas}}') * 2))